Table of contents

 • The Self Service application on your Mac (for IT Service Desk managed MacBook laptops).

-Corporate, work and personal accounts
+Corporate, work, and personal accounts

 • A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.

-• A work account is your normal MoJ account, that you use every day for business as usual.
+• A work account is your normal MoJ account that you use every day for business as usual.
 Only you have access to your work account.

 Always follow all MoJ policies and guidelines regarding public information, including social media.
-To access this information you’ll need to be connected to the MoJ Intranet.

 In particular, follow the Civil Service Code of Conduct.